-National Dairy Month started out in 1937 as “National Milk Month” as a way to encourage drinking milk.
+National Dairy Month started in 1937 as “National Milk Month” to encourage drinking milk.
 Today, National Dairy Month celebrates all that the dairy industry contributes to the world.
 Let’s explore some of these yummy contributions!

 Image by R. Rubingh